xwillorg/bachelor-thesis/readme.md

-# Doing what they said, not what they wanted
-## Exploration of the alignment problem in machine learning with the use of simulated agents
+### **Exploration of the alignment problem in machine learning with the operation of simulated agents using a critical dissection of the prevailing anthropocentric approach**

-More description will follow.

-Gitlab mirror working?
+The research will explore, how we tell machine learning algorithms, what to do.
+It is not an easy task to translate a human will on to a machine.
+There are many parts, where misalignment can happen.
+The so called Alignment Problem is raising in popularity and importance, because we are seeing machine learning algorithms being used in a wide range of technology.
+The prevailing anthroprocentric approach is deeply rooted in human history and results in a measurement of intelligence, according to our perception of it.
+This perception can be flawed and leads to distorted results, which can effect us as humans directly through our technology we use everyday.